cjmet/AhMediaPlayer/README.md

 - [ ] Integration of Playlists, Songs, Search and GUI
   - [x] Playlist Selection GUI
   - [x] Initial Integration of Playlists and Songs
-  - [ ] Random and Loop Buttons
+  - [x] Random, Loop Buttons, Start, End, Next, Previous, ...
   - [ ] Adding Songs to Playlists GUI (Update)
   - [ ] Removing Songs from Playlists GUI (Update)
   - [ ] Adding Playlists GUI (Create)
   - [ ] Deleting Playlists GUI (Delete)
+  - [x] Basic Search and Filter functionality GUI
-  - [ ] Search and Filter functionality GUI
+  - [ ] Advanced Search and Filter GUI
   - [ ] Add Automatic Playlists based on Meta Data GUI
-- [ ] Consolidate a single log-file reader that sends data to both the log-viewer and message queue.
-- [ ] Handling of completely unplayable fubar mp3 files that aren't even mp3 files?
-Right now they just don't play, and stop the playlist until you continue to the next song.

 * ### Common Library
 - [x] CommonLibrary Project so that program logic can be shared, then wire up individual wrappers in a project as needed.
 - [x] Logging Service.
 Move all the Debug.Writeline into a logging service that: